owlks4/titanic-marconi-map/README.md

 # Titanic Marconi Map

-This is a 3D map depicting the exchange of wireless messages in the North Atlantic on April 15th, 1912 - the morning the Titanic sank.
+A 3D map depicting the exchange of wireless messages in the North Atlantic on April 15th, 1912 - the morning the Titanic sank.

 ## Instructions: